 Interests in land in free zones are normally subject to their own regulations.
-The DIFC, for example, is governed by Real Property Law (DIFC Law No. 4 of 2007), which outlines that land transactions must be registered in a central register administered by the DIFC and should include: i) a description to identify the property; ii) a description to identify the interest to be mortgaged; and iii) a description of the secured debt or liability.
+The DIFC, for example, is governed by the DIFC Real Property Law, which outlines that land transactions must be registered in a central register administered by the DIFC and should include: i) a description to identify the property; ii) a description to identify the interest to be mortgaged; and iii) a description of the secured debt or liability.